-MSC 256 Hydrographic Surveying 1 3 0 2 Prerequisites: CIS 111 and MSC 152 Corequisites: None
+MSC 256 Hydrographic Surveying 0 2 Prerequisites: CIS 110 or CIS 111 and MSC 152

+Corequisites: MSC 254

 This course covers basic hydrographic survey and cartography techniques as they apply to marine research.
 Topics include topographic map bathymetric chart basics, contours, elevations, depths, coordinate systems, survey instruments, data collection and processing, modeling, and field surveys.
 Upon completion, students should be able to use topographic and bathymetric maps as a research tool and set up and conduct a basic survey.